Semi-orthogonal decomposition and smoothing: Background

 We will need the following proposition:

-\begin{Prop} Let $f: \mathcal X \to \Delta$ be a projective flat family of locally Cohen-Macaulay varieties over a disk, and let $F$ be a locally free or dual free sheaf on $X = f^{-1}(0)$.
+\begin{Prop} Let $f: \mathcal X \to \Delta$ be a flat projective morphism from a Cohen-Macaulay variety to a disk, and let $F$ be a locally free or dual free sheaf on $X = f^{-1}(0)$.
 Assume that $F$ is pretilting.
-Then, after shrinking $\Delta$ if necessary, there exists a coherent sheaf $\mathcal F$ on $\mathcal X$ which satisfies the following:
+Then, after shrinking $\Delta$ if necessary, there exists a coherent sheaf $\mathcal F$ on $\mathcal X$ uniquely up to isomorphisms which satisfies the following:

 (1) $\mathcal F$ is locally free or dual free.